 Trust between teenagers and adults is essential if students are to make optimal use of the educational and social opportunities before them.
 That’s one reason I am vehemently opposed to Random Student Drug Testing (RSDT) and zero-tolerance policies, both of which erode the confidence required for young people to meaningfully engage with the adults who can most help them.

-The Zionsville policy will apply to any students who engage in extra-curricular activities or park on school property.
+This short-sighted policy will apply to any students who engage in extra-curricular activities or park on school property.
 Any who test positive will—regardless of their frequency of use or how their broader lives are progressing—be required to complete a drug counseling program or be excluded from the very same activities that are shown to prevent not only problematic drug use, but also dropping out of high school, delinquent behavior, teen pregnancy and teen-on-teen violence.

 You only have to recall the Riverside County, CA high school sting operation of 2012 for an example of how zero-tolerance can run amok.
 RSDT policies are one of the main contributors to the devastating “school -to-prison-pipeline” —a racially biased phenomenon that damages countless young lives, with many collateral costs for communities.